 - ground nutmeg.

-- milk chocolate chips: can be substituted with dark or white chocolate chips, if that’s what you prefer.
+- milk chocolate chips: we used semi-sweet chocolate chips.
+Can be substituted with dark or white chocolate chips, if that’s what you prefer.
 Note though, that white chocolate chip cookies will be a lot sweeter.

 - A pinch of sea salt: sea salt flakes.